sci-wms/sci-wms/README.md

 This admin site is how you will add and remove datasets for the wms server.

 In order for the wmstest page to work you need to add your site (and port) url to the sites list and remove all others.
+This is *important* because a request to the *wmstest* page will initialize newly added datasets and update datasets that are specified as updateable in the system.
+If you have a lot of datasets in your server, it may take a while to initialize all of them.
+Ensure that there is a dataset_id.nc and dataset_id.domain file in the pywms folder for each of your datasets before allowing others to use your services.

 ###Caveats: